 - Lack of IoT experience It is critical to train employees so they can adapt to the system.

 - improper organizational alignment.
-The industrial internet of things is not just a single part of the system.
+The IIOT is not just a single part of the system.
 It encompasses everything, so the company needs to be sure that everything and everyone are fully aware of it.

-Integrating the whole industrial internet of things can start by choosing the right location to build the factory.
+Integrating the whole IIOT can start by choosing the right location to build the factory.
 Subang Smarpolitan is an industrial area that is supported by smart infrastructure in the form of advanced technology and the internet of things.
 The availability of smart infrastructure such as this one will make the IIOT’s implementation in manufacturing far easier.